avabellaw/crystal-clear-opticians/readme.md

 ![about.html validator first resuts](docs/validation/about-before.webp)

-I removed trailing slashes on meta and link tags.
-I also removed the type attribute with value “textarea” that was on a textarea tag.
+I removed the type attribute with value “textarea” that was on a textarea tag.

 #### services.html